 I humbly request that you make a goodwill adjustment and remove the late payment.
 Thank you for your consideration, and I hope you approve my request.

-Once you’ve found the perfect way to word your late payment adjustment request, make sure you’ve included all the necessary information:
+Once you’ve found the right way to word your late payment adjustment request, make sure you’ve included all the necessary information:

 - Your name, phone number, address and email